Getting Your Baby’s Ears Pierced: What Parents Should Know - Baby Chick

 Choosing the right material for your baby’s earrings is parental preference and your child’s comfort.
 However, certain metal alloys have earned approval for medical use, with specific designations determined by esteemed standards like the American Society for Testing and Materials Standard (ASTM) or the International Standards Organization (ISO), notes the APP.11

 Meanwhile, historical materials like gold and obsidian have been popular piercing options for centuries.
-Opting for gold starter earrings, unless your baby has a gold allergy, can cause fewer infections and less swelling due to their posts.
+Opting for gold starter earrings, unless your baby has a gold allergy, can reduce the risk of infections and swelling due to their posts.
 The APP also endorses titanium, niobium, and platinum as safe earring materials.11

-When it comes to choosing infant or toddler earrings, the choices in design are vast and creative.
+When it comes to choosing infant or toddler earrings, the design options are vast and creative.
 However, experts advise opting for flat studs situated close to the earlobe.
 Consider everything your baby might inadvertently pull on with her ninja grip, from tempting iPhone cords to mom’s delicate postpartum hair.
-The last thing you want is an emergency trip to the doctor because your mini-hulk used her super-strength to rip her new jewelry out.2
+The last thing you want is an emergency trip to the doctor because your mini-Hulk used her super-strength to rip out her new jewelry.2

 As you venture into selecting your baby’s starter earrings, remember to keep three factors in mind:7